-IMPORTANT NOTE: All LWP kits are being transitioned to a new vial size and storage box.
-This Histology Kit has made that transition.
-In summary the vials are 1cm longer and this kit now comes with a flat tray storage box.
+IMPORTANT NOTE: As of 2021 this kit transitioned to a new vial size and now comes in a storage box.
 For more information please read our update here especially if you have ordered LWP kits in the past.

 75 vials including flat tray storage box

 The energy patterns of healthy body parts, e.g. kidney, lung, liver, bone, muscles, nerves, ovary, prostate, pancreas, mast cells, etc.